Car Accident Claim Payouts: How Much is Your Claim Worth?

 Internal Organ Injuries

-• Digestive System Injuries: Between £730 for minor symptoms and £49,350 for severe damage to the digestive system and toxicosis.
+• Digestive System Injuries: £730 for minor symptoms to £49,350 for severe damage to the digestive system and toxicosis

-• Kidney injuries: Up to £167,690.
-The injuries calculation for more severe damage or loss of both kidneys will be at the higher end of the spectrum.
+• Kidney Injuries: Up to £167,690; more severe damage or loss of both kidneys will be at the higher end of the spectrum

 • Asthma: Up to £52,390